 - Integration into GitBase as a set of User Defined Functions.

 - Improving the look of the generated plots.
-My colleague Maxim has attempted already.
+My colleague Maxim has already attempted that.

 The most exciting time is still ahead.